 - An approved EAL program at one of our partner EAL schools

 - 1 year of full-time study at an accredited English Canadian college or university

 - 3 years of full-time study in English outside of Canada at an accredited college or university in a country where English is the primary language of instruction, as listed on our Documentation and Language Requirements page.

 Applicants whose first language is not English must submit official results of one of the following English competency tests.
 The test date must be less than two years prior to the date your NSCC application is submitted.
 Results must be sent directly to NSCC Admissions from the testing company to be considered as official:

 - International English Language Testing Systems (IELTS Academic Test) – minimum score of 6.0 on each test (Listening, Reading, Writing, Speaking).

 - Test of English as a Foreign Language (TOEFL) – minimum test scores of 80 on the Internet-Based Test (TOEFL® iBT), 60 on the Paper-Delivered Test, or 550 on the Paper-Based Test.
 To request that scores be sent directly to NSCC, quote institution reference code 8686 on your TOEFL application.

 - Canadian Test of English for Scholars and Trainees (CanTest) – average score of 4.5.

-- Canadian Language Benchmark (CLB) – minimum level 8.
+- Canadian Language Benchmark (CLB) – minimum Level 8 on each test.

 - Canadian Academic English Language Assessment (CAEL) – minimum Band 60.